Christopher Sims

 About

-Chris Sims received a B.S. in computer science from Cornell University (2003), followed by a Ph.D. in Cognitive Science from Rensselaer Polytechnic Institute (2009).
-After completing his Ph.D., Dr. Sims held a postdoctoral research position at the University of Rochester, and a faculty position at Drexel University before joining the faculty at RPI in 2017.
+Chris Sims received a B.S. in computer science from Cornell University (2003) and a Ph.D. in Cognitive Science from RPI (2009).
+He then held a postdoctoral research position at the University of Rochester and a faculty position at Drexel University before rejoining RPI in 2017.

 Education & Training